NHerreroReder/OpenXcomPruebas/README.md

 ## 'Hangars Reworked' fork

-OpenXcom "Hangars reworked" is a fork from official master of OXCE+ which allows some new features related to Hangars' behavior.
+OpenXcom "Hangars reworked" is a fork from official master of OXCE which allows some new features related to Hangars' behavior.
 In this fork, every hangar and craft has a "hangarType" tag, so a Hangar with an specific "hangarType" value can only store crafts with the same "hangarType". "hangaType" tag can be given at both,